rjsf-team/react-jsonschema-form/docs/api-reference/form-props.md

 ## action

 The value of this prop will be passed to the `action` [HTML attribute on the form](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form#attr-action).

+N.B.: This just renders the `action` attribute in the HTML markup, there is no real network request being sent on submit.
+Instead react-jsonschema-form catches the submit event with `event.preventDefault()`and then calls the [`onSubmit`](#onSubmit) function where you could send a request programmatically with `fetch` or similar.

 ## additionalMetaSchemas